kubevirt/project-infra/github/ci/prow-deploy/README.md

 ## Continuous Delivery of Prow

-There are three Prow jobs defined in `kubevirt/project-infra` that help us to implement Continuous Delivery of the componenets we use in our Prow setup:
+There are three Prow jobs defined in `kubevirt/project-infra` that help us to implement Continuous Delivery of the components we use in our Prow setup:

 * `pull-project-infra-prow-deploy-test`: presubmit that deploys Prow on a test environment with the same code used for production and executes integration tests.